On the symplectic geometry of branched hyperbolic surfaces in genus two: Bow-tie representations

-Since $\Sigma_+$ is a hyperbolic torus with a boundary curve of length $c$ and with a corner point of angle $2\pi+\kappa$, if $\kappa\geq 0$, we may remove a copy of $T$ from $\Sigma_+$ to turn it into a hyperbolic tori with a boundary curve of length $2\ell$ and two corner points of angle $2\pi$ and $2\pi-\beta$.
+When we cut $S$ along $\overline{\zeta}$, we obtain two hyperbolic tori $\Sigma_+$ and $\Sigma_{-}$ with a boundary curve of length $c$ and corner points on that boundary curve of respective angles $2\pi+\kappa$ and $2\pi-\kappa$, as those illustrated on Figure~\ref{fig:tori-Sigma+-and-Sigma-}.
+When $\kappa\geq 0$, we may remove a copy of $T$ from $\Sigma_+$ to turn it into a hyperbolic tori with a boundary curve of length $2\ell$ and two corner points of angle $2\pi$ and $2\pi-\beta$.
 We can then glue together the two segments of length $\ell$ of the boundary curve of $\Sigma_+\setminus T$ that join the two corner points to obtain a hyperbolic cone torus with one cone singularity of angle $2\pi-\beta$.
 The glued image of the two segments defines a slit on that torus.
-The situation before removing $T$ is illustrated on Figure~\ref{fig:tori-Sigma+-and-Sigma-}.
 Similarly, we can glue a copy of $T$ along the boundary of $\Sigma_-$, then glue the analogous two segments of length $\ell$ and obtain a slit torus with cone angle $\beta$.
-When $\kappa\leq 0$, we add a copy of $T$ to $\Sigma_+$ and remove it from $\Sigma_-$.
-Recall that when $\kappa=0$, the triangle $T$ is degenerate as $c=2\ell$ and so we may skip the step of removing/gluing a copy of $T$ to $\Sigma_+$ and $\Sigma_-$.
-The resulting two slit tori are framed by the generators $a_1,b_1$, respectively $a_2,b_2$, of $\pi_1(S,q)$, and thus define a slit tori assembly.